ssec/polar2grid/py/polar2grid/doc/source/glue_scripts/viirs2ninjo.rst

-viirs2awips
+viirs2ninjo
 ===========

 .. |this_frontend| replace:: :doc:`VIIRS Frontend <../frontends/viirs>`
-.. |this_backend| replace:: :doc:`AWIPS Backend <../backends/awips_netcdf>`
+.. |this_backend| replace:: :doc:`NinJo Backend <../backends/ninjo>`
-.. |this_glue| replace:: viirs2awips
+.. |this_glue| replace:: viirs2ninjo

-:Python Script: ``polar2grid.viirs2awips``
+:Python Script: ``polar2grid.viirs2ninjo``
-:Bundle Script: ``viirs2awips.sh``
+:Bundle Script: ``viirs2ninjo.sh``

 This script is used to process
 :doc:`VIIRS imager data <../frontends/viirs>`
 into
-:doc:`AWIPS compatible NetCDF <../backends/awips_netcdf>`
+:doc:`NinJo compatible TIFF <../backends/ninjo>`
 files.

-`viirs2awips` does not have any special restrictions on the bands that can be provided.
-However, `viirs2awips` creates the :ref:`SSEC Fog pseudoband <pseudo_viirs_ifog>` if the I05 and I04 bands are provided.
+`viirs2ninjo` does not have any special restrictions on the bands that can be provided.
 This glue script will also scale the DNB data using the method described :ref:`here <prescale_viirs_dnb>`.

-See the :doc:`../backends/awips_netcdf` for more information on what scaling it does to prepare the data for the AWIPS-compatible NetCDF file.
+See the :doc:`../backends/ninjo` backend for more information on what scaling it does to prepare the data for the NinJo compatible TIFF file.

-.. program:: viirs2awips
+.. program:: viirs2ninjo

 .. include:: common_opts.rst